FaiusNahin/A_Charity_Foundation/README.md

 # A Charity Foundation React App

 This project was bootstrapped with Create React App & Live Site [Link](https://charity-foundation-f06a39.netlify.app/).

-## Available Scripts
+## Available Terms

 In the project directory, you can find:

-### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.
+### `A Charity Foundation`

+If you run this app you will find a Charity Foundation which is works \
+for Child Education Development from diffrent Countries.

 ### `npm test`